ByteworksHomeLab/smitchell.github.io/_posts/2016-12-12-dcos-on-gcp.md

 Ensure the IP address for master0 in ./hosts is the next consecutive IP from bootstrap_public_ip.
 # Defining the Master Node(s)
 The number of master nodes is permanent, so if you change your mind, you must reinstall the cluster.
 It takes a quorum to determine its leader, so choose an odd number of nodes to avoid a "split-brain" situation.
-It is common to use three master nodes; however, it only allows eight CPUs if you are using the Google Cloud Platform free trial.
+It is common to use three master nodes; however, GCP only allows eight CPUs if you are using the Google Cloud Platform free trial.
 I tested with a single 2-CPU master node, two 2-CPU private agent nodes, and one 2-CPU public agent node.
 The "hosts" file defines the number of master nodes in the DC/OS cluster.
 The master nodes’ IP addresses should be contiguous addresses from the IP address of the bootstrap machine.
 Here is an example of a three-node cluster.

 ```shell